brnomt/VolControl-Micro/README.md

 ### 1. Arduino Sketch

-1. Open `Main.cpp` in the PlatformIO.
+1. Open `main.cpp` in the PlatformIO.
 2. Verify/adjust I2C pins and encoder pins if needed.
 3. Upload to the Pro Micro.